 CSC 210.
 GRAPHIC USER INTERFACE DESIGN AND IMPLEMENTATION.
 An Introduction to Graphic Computer interaction, the theory of user interfaces, and the application of user interface theory to software design and engineering.
-The course will give students the opportunity to develop and apply programming skills in an additional high level language and integrated development environment which is particularly focused on creation of graphic computer interfaces (GUI).
-The following topics are emphasized: input/output control objects, characteristics of user interfaces, human factors, programming tools for constructing user interfaces, and applications supporting web-based interfaces.
+The course will give students the opportunity to develop and apply programming skills in an additional high level language and integrated development environment which is particularly focused on creation of graphic computer interfaces, human factors, programming tools for constructing user interfaces, and applications supporting web-based interfaces.
 Prerequisite: CSC 118.
-(S) 4 credits
+(S) 3 credits